 How do I check my coding notice?

 If you are an employee, your employer deducts tax from your wages or salary under the Pay As You Earn (PAYE) system.
-In this section we look at what PAYE is and how it is applied to you.
+On this page we look at what PAYE is and how it is applied to you through a notice of coding issued to both you and your employer.

-See the section How is my tax collected? for more information on the PAYE system.
+See the page How is my tax collected? for more information on the PAYE system.

 There are three parties involved in the PAYE process – HMRC, your employer (or pension provider) and you.